prysmaticlabs/documentation/website/docs/install/install-with-bazel.md

 When running Prysm, you can choose to run in the **main network** which has real assets at stake, or in a **test network** which is used by developers and stakers that might want to gain some confidence before depositing 32 ETH to validate.
 The currently supported networks in Prysm are:

-* [Mainnet](https://launchpad.ethereum.org): the current, live version of Ethereum
+* [Mainnet](https://launchpad.ethereum.org): the current, live version of Ethereum proof-of-stake with billions of dollars' worth of real ETH at stake
 * [Prater testnet](https://prater.launchpad.ethereum.org): a staging testnet for developers and validators who want to try things out before hopping into the real mainnet
-* [Ropsten testnet](https://ropsten.launchpad.ethereum.org): a staging testnet created specifically to help developers and validators test proof-of-stake infrastructure pre-Merge
+* [Ropsten testnet](https://ropsten.launchpad.ethereum.org): a consensus-layer staging testnet created specifically to help developers and validators test the Merge using execution-layer Ropsten testnet

 ## Running a Beacon Node